This page will give you information about a blepharoplasty. If you have any questions, you should ask your GP or other relevant health professional.

 Are there any alternatives to a blepharoplasty?

-Your surgeon may be able to assess you for laser skin resurfacing, where a laser is used to gently burn the surface of your skin.
+Your surgeon may be able to assess you for laser skin resurfacing, where a laser is used to gently burn the surface of your skin in a controlled way.

 Injecting Botox can smooth out fine wrinkles.